graphhopper/graphhopper/docs/core/profiles.md

 However, with flex- and hybrid mode it is even possible to define the custom model on a per-request basis.
 This enables you to perform route calculations using custom models that you did not anticipate when setting up the server.

-// todonow: update
+To use this feature you need to send the custom model along with your request in JSON format.
-To use this feature you need to query the `/route-custom` (*not* `/route`) endpoint and send the custom model along with your request in JSON format.
 The syntax for the custom model is the same as for server-side custom models (but using JSON not YAML notation, see above).
-The routing request has the same format as for `/route`, but with an additional `model` field that contains the custom model.
+The routing request has the same format as for `/route`, but with an additional `custom_model` field that contains the custom model.
 You still need to set the `profile` parameter for your request and the given profile must be a custom profile.

 Now you might be wondering which custom model is used, because there is one set for the route request, but there is also